Funeral instead of 14th birthday for teen killed at festival

 They served tacos, listened to a mariachi band and helped plant flowers to honor Keyla's memory.

 The day of the shooting, the teenager was eating ice cream with her mother, stepfather, two younger sisters and other family members when they heard what they thought were fireworks.
-Then they realized they were gunshots, said her stepfather, Eduardo Lopez.
+They realized they were gunshots, said her stepfather, Eduardo Lopez.

 The family started to run away, but Keyla stayed back to help a relative who used a cane.
 When Lopez turned around, he said he saw Keyla fall and thought she was taking cover.
 When he went back to help her get up, he said he was shot in the arm.

 "It's been very hard losing her, especially for her mother.
-She hasn't felt well," Lopez said Monday.
+She hasn't felt well," Lopez said.

-She loved animals and was planning on getting a puppy for one of her sisters, Pimentel said.
+She loved animals and was planning on getting a puppy for one of her sisters.
 San Jose Mayor Sam Liccardo, who attended Sunday's celebration, promised the family a golden retriever.

 "She was such a caring person," Pimentel said.
 "She would give everything to other people ...
 We lost a really beautiful life."